 The amount of income you receive from your pension annuity will depend on several factors.
 These include the size of your pension fund, the features you add to your annuity and your age at the time of purchasing.

-- How you choose to take your annuity payments.
+• How you choose to take your annuity payments.
 You will usually receive a higher annuity income if you choose to take your annuity payments in arrears, rather than in advance.
-Likewise, if you choose to receive an annually increasing income you will receive a lower annuity payment in the initial years.
+Likewise, if you choose to receive an annually increasing income you will receive a lower annuity payment in the initial years than if you choose a level income.

 Find out how much annuity income you could get